csdl/library/index.md

 layout: home
 ---

-This page is the temporary home of the CSDL Tech Report library index.
+This page is the temporary home for the CSDL Tech Report library index.

 <h1>2018</h1>